THE HOME OF WATCH CULTURE

 Casio G Shock Master of G Rangeman GW9400 1

-While it’s all very romantic to bring a rugged, mechanical watch up to the surface of a mountain, realistically it’s not going to be the most helpful tool.
-If you want something that may actually benefit you quickly and reliability, a digital watch will always win out.
-The Casio G-Shock Rangeman from the Master of G series is a perfect example of function over form, although there is something to be said for its lumpy, hulking 53.5mm case which would easily fit over a snow jacket.
-It’s solar powered, can measure altitude, barometric pressure, temperature, and it can also give you quick direction readings.
-All of that plus the general features and indestructibility of a G-Shock makes for a truly adventurous watch on a budget.
+While it’s all very romantic to bring a rugged, mechanical watch up to the surface of a mountain, realistically, it’s not going to be the most helpful tool.
+If you want something that may actually benefit you quickly and reliably, a digital watch will always win out.
+The Casio G-Shock Rangeman from the Master of G series is a perfect example of function over form, although there is something to be said for its lumpy, hulking 53.5mm case, which would easily fit over a snow jacket.
+It’s solar-powered, can measure altitude, barometric pressure, and temperature, and it can also give you quick direction readings.
+All of that, plus the general features and indestructibility of a G-Shock, makes for a truly adventurous watch on a budget.
 Price: US$330

 Garmin Instinct Crossover Solar